landnthrn/CoaLwiX/README.md

 <br>

 >**All CoaLwiX features playable on [Stand's Free Edition](https://stand.sh/)** or higher
->*ZERO RISK on Storymode, use it Online with a paid Stand Account*
+>*ZERO RISK on Storymode, use it Online with Stand Basic Edition or higher*
+> [See this repo](https://github.com/landnthrn/Stand-OSS) to obtain Stand Ultimate Edition for free

+> The modding game changes once in a while, if you're wondering what the state of playing Stand with others is currently, then join the CoaLwiX Discord Server to ask any modding questions.
+See link below.

 CoaLwiX is most known for all its wild, random, fun-play type mods, but is also packed and loaded with every best Stand Add-on.
 Everything + more all in one place, and heavily organized down to a T so that everything is very simple to use and navigate.
 Allowing you & your friends to enjoy Rockstar's Los Santos in a whole nother way.

 This has been recognized as the most capable setup in GTA V Modding that isn't ASI/ScriptHookV.
-Allowing you to pull off the wildest of mods, even in public's with others using a working co-load setup
+Allowing you to pull off the wildest of mods
-*(Mostly Cherax + Stand , or Yim + Stand)*

-Co-Loading with Cherax + Stand has become very popular since Stand no longer works for playing with others.

 Truly providing maximum modding capabilities for an ultimate modding experience!